onyedikachi23/Weather-app-project/Readme.md

 ### Code concerns

-You might notice my OpenWeatherMap API token key is exposed in the JavaScript.
+You might notice my OpenWeatherMap API token key is exposed in the JavaScript code.
 As a security concern, this might not be recommended.
 Actually, this is a demo project and that token key being exposed doesn't really matter as this isn't an official build.

 ## Further development